Wennlys/vanilla-todo-list/README.md

 # SPA To-Do List

+Click here to test it on the live environment

 This is a To-Do List made only with Vanilla JavaScript using the module pattern.

 ![Home page print](https://i.imgur.com/BZ0vxu2.png)